Overcompensation Pattern Overview

 As the situation becomes chronic, the counternutation muscles create a pattern within the musculoskeletal system that may cause more problems than the actual lesion and is often seen as the chief cause of the patient’s complaints.

-The Serola Theory suggests that the Sacroiliac Nutation Lesion may be the initial step in developing common pelvic and spinal misalignments which are seen in clinical practice in almost every patient.
+The Musculoskeletal Integration Theory suggests that the Sacroiliac Nutation Lesion may be the initial step in developing common pelvic, spinal, and extremity misalignments which are seen in clinical practice in almost every patient.

 In the nutation lesion, in addition to the musculoskeletal conditions listed above, many others may develop through imbalanced muscular contraction and inhibition patterns, including pronation, supination, medial meniscus lesions, anterior cruciate ligament sprains, patellar tracking dysfunction, hip degeneration, leg length inequalities, spinal subluxations, and contralateral shoulder dysfunctions, etc. (see Associated Syndromes for descriptions).